 For beginners, audio interfaces might sound a little technical, but they really aren’t that scary.
-An audio interface is a device that will allow you to record an instrument or vocals into your computer, laptop or mobile device.
-You may be used to recording directly into your phone using the mic on your headphones, but if you are looking for a more professional sound including higher quality vocals and instruments, then purchasing an audio interface is the first necessary step.
+An audio interface is a device that will allow you to record any instrument or vocals into your computer, laptop or mobile device.
+You may be used to recording directly into your phone using the mic on your headphones.
+However, if you are looking for a more professional sound, purchasing an audio interface is the first necessary step.

 Here is a quick rundown of some of the buzzwords you’ll come across when shopping around.

-Latency is a short period of delay in music production from when you play or record a signal in, for the sound to process and record onto your computer/device.
+Latency is a short period of delay in music production from when you play or record a signal, for the sound to process and record onto your computer/device.
 Although this is often milliseconds, it really can cause problems when producing.
 Imagine if you felt perfectly in time, but every time you recorded something in, it sounds slightly out of time.
 If this is happening to you, you need an audio interface.

 - Zero latency = no delay time.

 - Zero Latency Monitoring = allows you to hear yourself exactly in time through headphones or studio monitor speakers.

-This means that there are two input channels and two output channels.
+2in/2out is an abbreviation for two input channels and two output channels.
 When considering which interface to buy, don’t just think about your home set up but think about how you record.
-If you record 1 channel at a time, then usually you will only require 1 input, but if you want to sing and play guitar at the same time, then you need multiple inputs and outputs to suit.
+If you record one channel at a time, then usually you will only require a single input, but if you want to sing and play the guitar at the same time, then you need multiple inputs and outputs to suit.